 Following is a list of suggested components to make your Thanksgiving Potluck a success.
 We’ve always provided the main elements of the meal and asked guests to bring some of the side dishes.
 Annette always tries to determine the guest’s comfort level with bringing a particular side dish.

-Annette always cooks the highest priority items such as the turkey, gravy, mashed potatoes, and a bread stuffing.
+Annette always cooks the highest priority items such as turkey, gravy, mashed potatoes, and bread stuffing.

-Others Can Brink: We’re always open to another dish if a guest has a particular yen to bring that ever-delicious yam and marshmallow recipe (delish).
+Others Can Bring: We’re always open to another dish if a guest has a particular yen to bring that ever-delicious yam and marshmallow recipe (delish).

 Veggies: We provide one type of green vegetable such as broccoli or green beans.

-Others Can Brink: A second green veggie dish is always helpful.
+Others Can Bring: A second green veggie dish is always helpful.
 Other vegetables that can be added as the crowd increases are carrots; Brussels sprouts; or a spinach dish.

 Others Can Brink: We’ve had a couple of different types of cranberry sauces show up; a fresh one and a cooked one—just ask what your guests know how to make.